How much does the Festival cost?

 Is the festival open to all ages?

 Most of our venues are all-ages with the exception of the Rose Bowl and the late night shows at the Iron Post.
-The Rose Bowl is an over-21 only venue at all times.
+The Rose Bowl is a 21-and-over only venue at all times.

 Where can we jam?

 Check the Jams page on the website for information about the festival’s organized jams and the printed schedule for the exact time folks will be playing your favorite style.
-Spectators (and dancers!) are welcome at all jams.
+If the weather agrees with you, you can also jam anytime at the outdoor Sipyard, 204 W. Main St. Spectators (and dancers!) are welcome at all jams.
 Did we mention that jams are FREE?

 What about food and drink and places to stay?